 Each state has its own agency or office that retains birth records.
-Contact and ordering information for birth certificates for all 50 states may be found on the Center for Disease Control's <a href="state-by-s
+Contact and ordering information for birth certificates for all 50 states may be found on the Center for Disease Control's state-by-state list.

 Amending or Correcting Birth Certificate